Disability Discrimination in the workplace

 In order to submit a claim to the Employment Tribunal for disability discrimination the claim must be submitted within three months less one day from the date of the incident complained of.

 If you have been subjected to disability discrimination in the workplace, please do not hesitate to contact your nearest Ringrose Law Office.
-We have offices in Boston, Sleaford, Grantham, Newark, Lincoln or Spalding and ask for a member of the Employment Law Team.
+We have offices in Boston, Sleaford, Grantham, Newark or Lincoln.
+Ask for a member of the Employment Law Team.